Reasoning Limitations of Multimodal Large Language Models. A Case Study of Bongard Problems: Introduction

-A central theme in BPs is recognition of concepts in a context-dependent manner, as object representations need to be formed specifically for the presented matrix, rather than described \textit{a priori}~\citep{linhares2000glimpse}.
-For example, consider the matrix in Fig.~\ref{fig:examples-abstract} -- an analysis restricted to its left side may yield multiple concepts, such as the presence of curves or an object centered in the image.
+A central theme in BPs is recognition of concepts in a context-dependent manner, as object representations need to be formed specifically for the presented matrix, rather than described \textit{a priori}~\cite{linhares2000glimpse}.
+For example, consider the matrix in Fig.~\ref{fig:examples_a} -- an analysis restricted to its left side may yield multiple concepts, such as the presence of curves or an object centered in the image.
 Only through a comprehensive understanding of both matrix sides one can recognize that the left side depicts a single line, while the right side presents two lines.
-Such concept-based tasks were argued to promote a more accurate evaluation of a system's generalization ability and its capacity for abstraction~\citep{mitchell2021abstraction,odouard2022evaluating}.
-Moreover, the concepts in BPs are illustrated with several image examples, which positions the task within a few-shot learning setting~\citep{fei2006one,wang2020generalizing}.
-In contrast to other abstract reasoning problems\jm{,} such as Raven's Progressive Matrices (RPMs)~\citep{raven1936mental,raven1998raven,malkinski2022deep} that have recently witnessed the development of large-scale benchmarks~\citep{barrett2018measuring,zhang2019raven}, BPs allow to assess system's ability to derive concepts from a limited set of examples (typically six images per matrix side).
+Such concept-based tasks are argued to offer a more accurate evaluation of the model's generalization ability and its capacity for abstraction~\cite{mitchell2021abstraction,odouard2022evaluating}.
+In contrast to other abstract reasoning problems, such as Raven's Progressive Matrices (RPMs)~\cite{raven1936mental,raven1998raven,malkinski2022deep} that have recently witnessed the development of large-scale benchmarks~\cite{barrett2018measuring,zhang2019raven,malkinski2025airaven}, BPs allow to assess model's ability to derive concepts from a limited set of examples (typically six images per matrix side), which positions the task within a few-shot learning setting~\cite{fei2006one,wang2020generalizing}.
 The above aspects make BPs a valuable testbed for assessing abstract reasoning abilities of AI models.